hyperledger-labs/perun-doc/source/go-perun/index.rst

 Security Disclaimer
 -------------------

-go-perun is still alpha software.
+This software is still under development.
-It should not be used in production.
-The purpose of the `current release <https://github.com/hyperledger-labs/go-perun/releases>`_ is to give potential users a general impression and invite feedback.
-The authors take no responsibility for any loss of digital assets or other damage caused by the use of this software.
+The authors take no responsibility for any loss of digital assets or other damage caused by the use of it.
-**Do not use this software with real funds**.

 Project Funding
 ---------------